Oakland Mayor, Alameda County District Attorney Face Recall Elections Nov. 5

 Groups supporting the mayor include the Alameda County Democratic Party, some labor unions, and the Local 55 chapter of the International Association of Firefighters, among others.

-A campaign for the mayor, Oaklanders Defending Democracy, said a successful recall would be a jolt to the city.
+A campaign supporting the mayor, Oaklanders Defending Democracy, stated that a successful recall would be a jolt to the city.

 “The recall effort against Mayor Sheng Thao not only threatens Oakland’s progress but risks plunging the city into political chaos at a critical time,” the group wrote on its website.

-If Thao is recalled, the City Council president would take her place until a special election is held within 120 days.
+If Thao is recalled, the city council president will take her place until a special election is held, which must occur within 120 days.
 The mayor’s seat would again be on the ballot in 2026 as part of the regularly scheduled election process.

 Her supporters said the process would create a “leadership vacuum” that could “create instability” and jeopardize the city’s “ability to address critical issues effectively.”